AakanshaDhawan/face_recognition/README.md

 run command npm init -> npm install -> node app.js

-P.S. you should have opencv installed in your system opencv requires visual Studio c++ build tools
+P.S. you should have opencv installed in your system opencv requires visual Studio c++ build tools to be pre installed.